Bailey Mae is well-loved and well-fed. The latter is due, in part, to this easy Instant Pot Dog Food Recipe.

 Then pour it on to their serving dish and watch them lick their chompers as I set it down for them to eat.

-In three weeks, Bailey Mae trimmed down so she can go on longer walks, roll over for belly-love and she’s nowhere near the beggar she once was thanks to this dog food recipe!
+In three weeks, after switching her to this dog food made in the Instant Pot, Bailey Mae trimmed down so she can go on longer walks, roll over for belly-love, and she’s nowhere near the beggar she once was thanks to this dog food recipe!

 Here’s my Instant Pot Dog Food Recipe, it’s not just for helping dogs lose weight, it’s a great option for everyday food.